Fortuna Dam

 The Fortuna Dam, officially known as Edwin Fabrega Dam, is an embankment dam in western Panama.
-The original 60 m tall dam was completed in 1984 but it was raised to 98 m by 1994 to increase power generation.
+The original 60 m tall dam was completed in 1984 but it was raised to 100 m in height and 600 m in length by 1994 to increase power generation.

 It is the single largest energy source in Panama, providing 30% of the country's electricity.
 The Canadian public utility Hydro-Québec was an initial investor in the project, which was completed in 1984.

+The Fortuna Hydroelectric Power Plant consists a rock-filled Embankment dam, the crest of which is located at an elevation of 1056 m above sea level as well as an underground tunnel and pressure pipes that carry the water towards the machine house, where 3 100MW vertical-axis Pelton-type Turbines generate an average of 1450 GWh a year.
+The machine house is located at a depth of 440 m below the ground, 242 m above sea level.
+A discharge tunnel of 8 km discharges the water into Quebrada Barrigón at an elevation of 217 m above sea level.
+The total length of the underground facilities from water intake to water discharge is approx. 16 km.